2 FlexiBowl® and 2 Cameras#

 1 Hopper (optional, if present)

-The two stations communicate with the VisionController through a network Switch.
+The two stations communicate with the VisionController via a network switch.

 Important

 The Switch is a mandatory component in all multi-device configurations.
 Without it, it is not possible to connect multiple FlexiBowl® units and multiple cameras to the VisionController at the same time.
-For technical specifications and order codes, see the Switch section.
+For technical specifications and order codes, refer to the Switch section.

-This configuration supports two operating variants, based on the number of robots available in the system:
+This configuration supports two operating variants, depending on the number of robots available in the system:

 Variant A |